Supporting Your Anxious Child Before Holiday Gatherings

 A quiet corner

-A chair on the porch
+A seat on the porch

 The car with a grownup